 So what's the status of the Islamic Cultural Center now?

-Imam Feisal Abdul Rauf is no longer involved with Park51.
-The imam's wife, Daisy Khan, says they are developing their own vision for a different center, which they will announce in a couple of months.
-And while there are no specifics, the imam has raised very little money, according to tax records of his non-profit, The Cordoba Initiative.
+Rauf is no longer involved with Park51.
+His wife, Daisy Khan, says they are developing their own vision for a different center, which they will announce in a couple of months.
+And while there are no specifics, the imam has raised very little money, according to tax records of his organization, The Cordoba Initiative.

 So the main action is at the Park51 building.

 Gamal says they've been building their board and their advisory board, and their staff is inching close to a dozen people.